For nature loving Boomers, Florida's Nature Coast region is just a natural fit for retirement.

 Below we've shared information on three of these experiences.

-Florida’s scalloping season begins on June 27 and runs through September 24th this year.
+Florida’s scalloping season for the Nature Coast counties of Levy, Citrus, and Hernando begins on July 1 and runs through September 24th this year.
+(Other places may have slightly different dates.)
 Scalloping is one of the most fun things you can do with your friends and family.

 This recreational fishing activity combines all of the excitement of the catch that comes with traditional fishing without the worms.
 If you have ever enjoyed delicious scallops at a local restaurant, this is your chance to get out and catch your own.